nileeddy/Hello-World/README.md

 # Tools Used
 I have so far used GitHub Docs, LinkedIn Learning, and BAIS Seminar ICON to help me learn the ins and outs of this GitHub repository.

+# Valueable Lessons From LinkedIn Learning
+I have learned some very interesting things from the LinkedIn learning course on GitHub

+**Value of GitHub**
+There is alot of things you can do with GitHub and it can boost your professional view in data works.